SkepticalTech/PGM-XML-Reference/Map XML info.md

 ####[Teams](id:teams_S)

 Setup the teams, their names and represented colours.
 See [bukkit colours](#colours_S) for valid team colours.
-The player limit is defined inside of the `max=""` attribute.
-Teams can have a custom overhead color with the `overhead-color=""` attribute.
+The player limit for each team is defined inside of the `max=""` attribute.
+Teams can have a custom overhead colour with the `overhead-color=""` attribute.

     <teams>
        <team color="dark red" max="50">Red Team</team>